 IMC Conduit Basics

 IMC conduit is coated with a hot galvanized coating on the exterior and a special corrosive-resistant coating on the inside to extend the conduit’s lifespan.
-Common conduit sizes range from ½” to 4”.
+Common conduit sizes range from 1/2 inch to 4 inches in diameter.
 It is sold in 10-foot lengths, with or without threaded ends.
-IMC was originally introduced by Allied Tube & Conduit Corporation.
-It is manufactured in accordance with UL (formerly Underwriters Laboratories) safety standard 1242 and ANSI C80.6.
-The National Electrical Code book has a specific article about IMC, article 342.
+Originally introduced by Allied Tube & Conduit Corporation, IMC is manufactured in accordance with UL (formerly Underwriters Laboratories) safety standard 1242 and ANSI C80.6.
+The National Electrical Code (NEC) includes a specific article detailing the proper use of IMC, Article 342.

-IMC conduit is joined with threaded couplings for safe and secure connections.
-These often require large pliers or pipe wrenches for installation.
-IMC can be cut with pipe cutters or band saws, but you must file the interior side of the pipe to be sure the burr doesn't damage the outer coating of the wire as it is being pulled into the conduit.
-Once cut, the conduit can be threaded on the cut end, allowing the user to make whatever lengths are needed.
+IMC conduit is joined with threaded couplings to ensure safe and secure connections.
+Installation usually requires large pliers or pipe wrenches.
+IMC can be cut with pipe cutters or a band saw, but you must file the interior side of the pipe to remove any sharp burrs that might damage the outer coating of the wire as it is being pulled through the conduit.
+Once cut, the conduit is threaded on the cut end, allowing the user to make whatever lengths are needed.
+For DIYers who don't own the tools, pipe-threading equipment can be rented, or a hardware store or building supply center can cut and thread lengths of IMC conduit to your specifications.

 IMC vs. RMC

 In addition to its lighter weight, IMC offers some other advantages over RMC.
-It has a larger interior diameter than RMC, and the smoother interior of the pipe allows for easier wire pulling through the conduit.
-Allied Tube & Conduit Corporation has done extensive studies on conduit strength and reliability of IMC.
+It has a larger interior diameter than RMC, and the smoother interior of the pipe makes it easier to pull wires through the conduit.
+The National Electrical Code permits the use of IMC in all of the same applications RMC is approved for.
+For this reason, as well as the lighter weight and larger interior diameter, IMC has replaced RMC in many applications, both residential and commercial.

 IMC vs. EMT

-IMC is compared to RMC, but regarding weight, it lies between RMC and EMT, or electrical metallic conduit.
+IMC is typically compared to RMC, but in terms of weight, it lies between RMC and EMT, or electrical metallic tubing (also known as conduit).
 EMT is commonly used for branch circuit wiring in homes (where the wiring runs are exposed) and in commercial buildings.
 EMT is never threaded and is not designed for strong connections like IMC and RMC.
-In residential wiring, IMC is usually limited to service entrance assemblies and exposed runs to and from exterior service panels, but otherwise, EMT is the standard for household installation.
+In residential wiring, IMC is usually limited to service entrance assemblies and exposed runs to and from exterior service panels.
+Otherwise, EMT is the standard for household installations.

 IMC is allowed anywhere RMC is used, particularly for residential wiring.
 This may include service masts, panel connections, and other outdoor applications.
 Always check with the power company and the local building authority for specific requirements in your area.